max22-/uxn-esp32/README.md

 ### Linux

-To build the Uxn emulator on Linux, you must have [SDL2](https://wiki.libsdl.org/).
+To build the Uxn emulator, you must have [SDL2](https://wiki.libsdl.org/).

 ```sh
 ./build.sh